This article was updated on November 30th, 2020

-Unfortunately, Mavic Mini and Mavic Air 2 aren’t on the list of supported drones but you’re in luck if you operate many of their other drones.
-If you somehow managed to get your controller to work with these drones, please write a comment at the bottom of this post and let us know!
+Unfortunately, Mavic Mini and Mavic Air 2 are not on the list of supported drones, but you are lucky if you operate many of their other drones.
+If you have somehow managed to get your controller to work with these drones, please leave a comment at the end of this post and let us know!

-You will need a computer with at least an Intel G4560 processor, i5-6400 for recommended or an i7-7700 for optimal results.
-This shouldn’t be too difficult for most computers because these processors are over 3-years old.
+You will need a computer with at least one Intel G4560 processor, i5-6400 recommended or i7-7700 for optimal results.
+This should not be too difficult for most computers as these processors are over 3 years old.

-They list more information on the software recommendations on the product page.
+Further information on the software recommendations can be found on the product page.

 Preparing for Your First Flight

-- Inspect the physical condition of the drone.
+- Check the physical condition of the drone.
 Look for signs of wear, or cracks in the propellers.

-- Study the rules and regulations for the area you plan to fly in.
+- Study the rules and regulations for the area you want to fly to.
 See Essential Drone Pilot Apps.

-- Check that your batteries are fully-charged and have adequate power for flight.
-You can do this easily by pressing the button on the top of the intelligent battery once and it will display the battery charge status.
+- Check that your batteries are fully-charged and have enough power for the flight.
+You can do this simply by pressing the button on top of the intelligent battery once and it will indicate the charge status of the battery.

-- Check that your controller and drone are properly connected;
+- Check that your controller and your drone are properly connected.

-- Verify that your smart or remote controller and the aircraft are connected properly by checking the official fly app you’re using, GO 4 or Fly and make sure you can see out of the camera and see other information regarding your craft.
+- Make sure your Smart or Remote Controller and the aircraft are properly connected by checking the official Fly app, GO 4 or Fly, and making sure you can look out of the camera and see other information about your craft.

-- Keep a close attention on the changing weather conditions in your greater flight area.
+- Keep an eye on the changing weather conditions in your greater flight area.

-- Look up at your take off/landing area and ensure you have a clear open view of the sky.
-Also, check the ground, are your props free to rotate without hitting tall grass or other objects?
+- Take a look at your take-off / landing area and make sure you have a clear view of the sky.
+Also, check the ground, are your props free to rotate without hitting tall grass or other objects

-- Double check your camera settings.
-Are you able to see how the camera?
-You may need to make an adjustment to the exposure settings in order to see from your drone’s camera.
+- Check your camera settings twice.
+Can you see how the camera works?
+You may need to adjust the exposure settings to see from your drone's camera.

-- MicroSD memory error?
-Be sure you have a memory card installed to take photos or video.
+- MicroSD Memory Error?
+Make sure you have a memory card installed to take photos or videos.

-- Let anyone know close by that you are about to take off with your aircraft.
+- Let everyone in your area know that you will be taking off with your aircraft.

-- Keep an eye on your battery and the status of your drone at all times during your flight.
+- Keep an eye on your battery and the status of your drone during your flight.

-I know many people, myself included, don’t love reading the manufacture manual, but I imagine if you bought any of the drones mentioned in this blog guide, you would be sad to lose or damage your new found creative expression.
-It’s important to start out slow.
+I know that many people, myself included, do not love reading the manufacturing manual, but I imagine that if you were to buy one of the drones mentioned in this blog guide, you would be sad to lose or damage your newfound creative expression.
+It is important to start slowly.